 “Overcoming marriage strongholds begins by understanding the purpose of marriage.
 God didn’t simply institute marriage because He was looking for another thing to do.
 God created marriage as one of the primary tools through which He fulfills His destiny for you while advancing His kingdom.
 Satan was the cause of the first marital conflict in history when he deceived Adam and Eve to rebel against God’s Word.
 This led to blame, pain, the battle between the sexes and sibling rivalry between the children.
 Marital conflict is indeed a spiritual issue.

 “…Strongholds show up in our marriages when we no longer realize that marriage is a covenant, nor do we understand what a covenant is.
-In order to break those strongholds, we need to realign our thoughts underneath God’s viewpoint of a covenantal marriage” (Dr Tony Evans, from his sermon, Victory Over Marital Strongholds” found in his message, A Victorious Marriage).
+In order to break those strongholds, we need to realign our thoughts underneath God’s viewpoint of a covenantal marriage.”
+(Dr Tony Evans, from his sermon, Victory Over Marital Strongholds”)

 And to combat marital strongholds, we start with prayer.